Far Masovian dialect

 The Far Masovian dialect (gwary Mazowsza dalszego) belongs to the Masovian dialect group and is located in an area just north of the capital of Poland, Warsaw.
-It borders the Near Mazovian dialect to the south, the Podlachia dialect to the east, the Kurpie dialect and Masurian dialects to the north. and the Greater Polish Chełmno-Dobrzyń dialect to the west.
-Generally this dialect is fading, and many typical Masovian features are being replaced with Standard Polish features.
+It borders the Near Mazovian dialect to the south, the Podlachia dialect to the east, the Kurpie dialect and Masurian dialects to the north and the Greater Polish Chełmno-Dobrzyń dialect to the west.
+Generally, this dialect is fading, and many typical Masovian features are being replaced with Standard Polish features.

 Phonology

 Typical of Masovian dialects, devoicing of word-final consonants before vowels and liquids is present here, including before clitics.
 This does not affect prepositions.
 Also typical of Masovian dialects is the presence of masuration, but it is now a sporadic change, and forms not having undergone masuration are more common.
 Hypercorrections may also occur.

 Vowels

 The shift of initial ja-, ra- > je-, re- is present but limited to particular words: jek (jak), remię (ramię).
 Often this process is undone, as well.
 The shift of medial -ar- to -er- is found only in forms of the verbs trzeć, drzeć, żreć, umrzeć, uprzeć się, zaprzeć, zawrzeć and the nouns tartak, tarcica, umarlak, darń.
 This process is also being undone, particularly in the north.
 The shift of final -aj to -ej is rare here.
 Ablaut is sometimes levelled here, but often forms that of Standard Polish are preferred. y sometimes merges with i, but inconsistently, and usually the Standard Polish pronunciation of y is preferred. i can sometimes lower before liquids, but this is generally restricted to certain words.
-Otherwise, i may merge with y after m or w, especially in the first person dative singular pronoun my (mi), the instrumental plural endings for adjecttives, pronouns, and nouns, and some other words: śwynia, gmyna. e may be insterted in certain consonant clusters: wiater.
+Otherwise, i may merge with y after m or w, especially in the first person dative singular pronoun my (mi), the instrumental plural endings for adjectives, pronouns, and nouns, and some other words: śwynia, gmyna. e may be inserted in certain consonant clusters: wiater.